Course of Panic Disorder

 Because there's no clear cause, people with panic disorder frequently visit their doctor or hospital emergency rooms in search of a medical reason for their symptoms.

 Anticipatory anxiety and avoidance of potentially anxiety-causing situations develop.
-Agoraphobia develops in 40% of people with panic disorder.
+Agoraphobia develops in 40 percent of people with panic disorder.
 Depression often results because of the disruption of normal daily routines, shame, and embarrassment association with panic disorder.

 There is no laboratory test for panic disorder.
 The personal account of the patient is used to diagnose the condition.